How to Plant a Mosquito Repellent Garden

 Choose the Right Plants

 Don’t make the mistake of buying plants just because you love the look.
-That’s a surefire way to a garden fail.
+That’s a surefire way to a garden failure.

 So read the plant tags.